Most technology companies don't have a sales problem.

 This isn't just a revenue problem.

-For a private equity investor, a business that cannot demonstrate a repeatable, scalable sales motion will not exit at the multiple it deserves — regardless of how strong the product is.
+For any technology company, a business that cannot demonstrate a repeatable, scalable enterprise sales motion will hit a ceiling — regardless of how strong the product is.
+The deals get bigger, the cycles get longer, and the team built for self-serve and mid-market can't keep pace.

 A sales motion that lives inside one or two key people is not an asset.
 It is a liability.
 And a team that doesn't trust its leadership will never perform beyond what's being inspected.